Other financial support

 Housing benefit

-Most eligible people who rent a property, whether from a social housing landlord or from a private landlord, will now need to claim for Universal Credit from the DWP.
+Most eligible people who rent a property, whether from a social housing landlord or from a private landlord, now need to claim for Universal Credit from the Department of Work and Pensions.
 You will not need to make a housing benefit claim from the council.

 Some people will still be eligible to make a new application for housing benefit from the council.
 You are eligible to do this if you: